 Of the many Tarzan movies made since 1918 (authorized and not), the Romanian/Austrian-born muscular Olympic swimmer Johnny Weissmuller appeared in just an even dozen.
 But despite the numerous other celluloid dramas about the swinging King of the Jungle and the 17 other actors who portrayed him over the years, it is Weissmuller who is still most closely associated with the Tarzan character, just as Maureen O’Sullivan (1911-1998) will forever be identified as Tarzan’s mate, Jane.
 Few, if any, of the many later Tarzan films can match the character and charm of the Weissmuller-O’Sullivan films.

 A Swedish Tarzan

-The Austrian/German actor Christoph Waltz (Spectre, Django Unchained, Inglourious Basterds) will play the villain in a new Tarzan movie, starring the Swedish actor Alexander Skarsgård in the title role.
+The Austrian/German actor Christoph Waltz (Spectre, Django Unchained, Inglourious Basterds) plays the villain in a new Tarzan movie, starring the Swedish actor Alexander Skarsgård in the title role.
 Jane is played by Australian actress Margot Robbie.
-A brief plot summary of THE LEGEND OF TARZAN: “Many years after he left Africa behind, Tarzan (Skarsgård) returns to the Congo to serve as a trade emissary, unaware that he is actually a pawn in a Belgian captain’s (Waltz) deadly plot.”
+A brief plot summary of THE LEGEND OF TARZAN (2016): “Many years after he left Africa behind, Tarzan (Skarsgård) returns to the Congo to serve as a trade emissary, unaware that he is actually a pawn in a Belgian captain’s (Waltz) deadly plot.”
 The Swedish Tarzan emulates Burroughs’ original, erudite Lord Greystoke rather than Weismuller’s Tarzan.
 Waltz’s Belgian bad guy character is based on the infamous Leon Rom (1859-1924), an evil agent of the “Butcher of Congo” – Belgian King Leopold II.
-Scheduled US release date: July 1, 2016.
+Released: July 1, 2016.